 Through it all, I have the highest regard for Rebecca and her Mom and Dad.
 I think they did the best they could do under the circumstances.
 Was there a way to do things better or different?
 Would it have changed the outcome?
 Unanswerable questions that will live on beyond my years.

 I am left to wonder if my innate character had been different could I have changed the outcome.
-This is just another unanswerable question that will live on.
+Another unanswerable question that has a life of its own.

 You learn a lot about yourself by organizing and internalizing your experiences.
-Plus we both took the Minnesota Multi-Phasic Personal Inventory (which has been around for over 60 years.)
+Plus we both took the Minnesota Multi-Phasic Personal Inventory (which has been around for over 60 years, at the time.)
 Although the analysis was a bit shocking to digest, it did shed light on our character.

-I am who I am and while changes could have made the critical difference, that can never be validated.
-So that case is closed.
+I am who I am and while changes could have made the critical difference, that can never be done.
+So in certain respects, that case is closed.

 In the end, my personal "key take" on rebuilding life after suicide is forgiveness.
-Forgiveness is not singled out in the modified Kubler-Ross model as it applies to the survivors.
+Forgiveness is not singled out in the Kubler-Ross model as it had been applied to survivors.

-Forgiveness remains a hidden step behind “anger.”
+Forgiveness remains a barrier and on the other side is “anger.”
 Both have to be dealt with as a pair to ensure some level of peace.
 Anger that cannot be forgiven eats away at one’s Soul.

 It is typically not discussed in an open forum and yet is lurks within everyone, to some degree.
-The odd thing about it is everyone in the present and future will suffer because of this.
+The odd thing about it is everyone in the present and future will suffer because of anger and forgiveness.

 It is common to suppress anger, at least initially.
-Survivors are quickly aware they have to impersonate a stable behavior and that is hard to maintain.
+Survivors are quickly aware they have to impersonate a stable behavior.
+That is hard to maintain.
 So one lives with this time bomb inside.
 Sure some folks explode under certain circumstances.
 In the case of Suicide, anger is typically directed at the individuals closest to the one lost.
-These individuals redirect it in the form of blame between each other or externally to home and work situations, friends, medical personnel or health care facilities.
+These individuals redirect issues of blame.
+It is always someone else, external to home and work situations, friends, medical personnel or healthcare facilities.

 Anger toward the individual that has ended their life and left behind all the emotional baggage for their family to deal with is seldom expressed.
 While blame may be accurately assigned in some cases, this approach overlooks the original intent that may have erred as sometimes happens.
 This leaves anger to fester and imprison the beholder.
 As a result, anger may prevail for extended periods and worse, some folks will go to their graves holding on to the anger.